Determining skew left braces of size np: Introduction

-In \cite{GV} Guarnieri and Vendramin proved that given a group $N$, there is a bijective correspondence between isomorphism classes of skew left braces with additive group $N$ and conjugacy classes of regular subgroups of $\Hol(N)$.
+Due to the results in \cite{CR09}, \cite{B16} and \cite{GV}, the determination of skew left braces of a given size can be translated to group theory, since there is a bijective correspondence between skew left braces structures defined in a group $(N,\cdot)$ and regular subgroups of $\Hol(N,\cdot)$.

-In \cite{CGRV1}, we classified classical left braces of size $8p$, for $p$ a prime number, $p \neq 3,7$.
-In \cite{CGRV2}, we gave a method to determine all braces of size $np$ from the braces of size $n$ and certain classes of morphisms from the multiplicative group of these braces of size $n$ to $\Z_p^*$.
-For a prime number $p\geq 7$, we applied the obtained results to classify classical left braces of size $12p$.
-In particular we proved the conjectures in \cite{BNY} on the numbers $b(8p), b(12p)$ of isomorphism classes of classical left braces of size $8p$ and $12p$, respectively.
+Following the establishment of this connection, a number of works have considered the problem of determining the skew braces of a specific size, for instance square-free \cite{AB21} or $p^2q$ for $p,q$ primes \cite{AB22a,AB22b,CCD20,CCD24}.
+In \cite{CGRV1}, we classified left braces of size $8p$, for $p$ a prime number, $p \neq 3,7$.
+In \cite{CGRV2}, we gave a method to determine all left braces of size $np$ from the braces of size $n$ and certain classes of group homomorphisms from the multiplicative group of these left braces of size $n$ to $\Z_p^*$.
+For a prime number $p\geq 7$, we applied the obtained results to classify left braces of size $12p$.
+In particular we proved the Conjectures 4.2 and 4.3 in \cite{BNY} on the numbers $b(8p), b(12p)$ of isomorphism classes of left braces of size $8p$ and $12p$, respectively.